 2014 AnOx alumnus José Antonio Brambila discusses the potential consequences of a new piece of Mexican surveillance legislation.

-Dr. Anne Kaun‘s lunchtime talk discussed the history of how-often banal-media technologies as means of communication have been employed by protest movements that emerged in the context of major economic crises in order to promote radical social change.
+Dr. Anne Kaun‘s lunchtime talk discussed the history of how-often banal-media technologies have been employed to promote radical social change by protest movements that emerged in the context of major economic crises.

 This new report in the UNESCO Internet freedom series focuses on the rise of internet intermediaries that play a mediating role on the internet between authors of content and audience.
 This UNESCO project was completed as a joint initiative with the Open Society Foundations, the Internet Society, and Center for Global Communication Studies.
 The original post can be found here.

 Eleanor Marchant, a doctoral student at the Annenberg School for Communication, introduces her new report which challenges existing Western theories of innovation using Kenya as a case study.
 This report is part of CGCS’s ICTs, Statebuilding, & Preacebuilding in Eastern Africa Project.
 For the full report, please click here.